stateio/stateio.github.com/source/_posts/2012-10-30-breaking-in-and-out-of-vagrant.markdown

 for any other commonly used VCS.
 Hooks are little shell scripts that run after you commit a certain action.
 For instance, a `post-commit` hook is a shell script that git will execute every time a commit is completed.
-Hooks are places in `.git/hooks/HOOK-NAME`.
+Hooks are placed in `.git/hooks/HOOK-NAME`.

 So if I get on a Vagrant VM and want to escape into the host, all I have to do is create a post-commit hook.
 I simply put evil things in